Welsh handball: Professional development

-Decline and revivals
+Decline

 Wales endured great economic and cultural changes in the early twentieth century, with the boom Edwardian years (which saw the Welsh population grow more than 20%) followed by war, economic uncertainty and numerous industrial disasters.
-This societal turmoil was reflected by a decline in traditional Welsh activities such as Pêl-law, while further advances in transportation made it easier for teams and supporters to travel to the increasingly popular team sports like Rugby.
+This societal turmoil was reflected by a decline in traditional Welsh activities such as Pêl-law, while further advances in transportation made it easier for teams and supporters to travel to the increasingly popular team sports like rugby.

-The Great Depression saw a notable revival however, with Pêl-law again becoming popular as an informal and almost costless street game for impoverished workers.
+The Great Depression saw a notable transformation and revival of the sport, with Pêl-law again becoming popular as an informal and almost costless street game for impoverished workers.
 The revival was especially prevalent in the Swansea area, where street versions were a notable feature throughout the city as late as the 1960s.

+International matches

-Another revival began with the formation of the Welsh Handball Association in 1987 to both preserve the Welsh game and coordinate international matches with nations playing similar games to Pêl-law.
+The World Handball Championships both singles and pairs competitions were held annually at the Nelson court, throughout the 1970s and 1980s.
+In 1987, the Welsh Handball Association was formed to both preserve the Welsh game and coordinate international matches with nations playing similar games to Pêl-law.
 In 1995 markings for One Wall Handball were made within the three-walled Nelson court and in May that year the inaugural European One Wall Handball Tournament was held in Wales.
 Attended by representatives from Ireland, England, Belgium and even the USA.
 The tournament was based at Nelson, with Caerphilly and Bargoed also hosting matches.
 The new international competitions saw Welsh success in 1997 when Nelson's Lee Davies (Welsh champion throughout the 1990s) became World Champion.

+Revival

+In August 2022, A group of former players re-established the Welsh Wallball Association at Nelson, with the aim of once again, reviving the sport and playing international competition.
+While a full domestic Men's league was played in the summer of 2022, a Wales national team was also entered into both the European Championships in Belgium and the European 1-Wall Tour.
+The next year, the association had grown to 40 members and established both a children's and women's league.
+In the European Championships, Wales finished second their group, narrowly missing out on qualifying for the quarter finals on points deficit.

 Courts

 Local courts were simply known as Y Plaen (The plain) or Plaen Pêl (Ball plain).
-These courts hosted both singles and doubles matches, and tended to be three walled structures (although one walled courts were also built).
+These courts hosted both singles and pairs matches, and tended to be three walled structures (although one walled courts were also built).
 Courts were built all over Wales but especially in Glamorgan during the eighteenth and nineteenth centuries.
 Today there are surviving courts at Llantrisant, Pontypridd, Laugharne, Mountain Ash and Ystrad Rhondda.
 However, all these courts are overgrown, partially demolished or unplayable.
 Only the Jersey Marine and Nelson courts are known to have survived largely complete, with the Nelson Court believed to be the only one to still be continually maintained.